 - d) Insert height adjustment pin into hole corresponding to desired cutting height and install hairpin cotter.
-See decals on the sides of deck lift plate. - e) Move lever out of transport (or 5" cutting height) position and down onto height adjustment pin to mow at selected height. - f) To transport, move lever back up to transport (or 5" cutting height) position.
+See decals on the sides of deck lift plate. - e) Move lever out of the transport (or 5" (12.7 cm) cutting height) position and down onto height adjustment pin to mow at selected height. - f) To transport, move lever back up to transport (or 5" (12.7 cm) cutting height) position.

-Note: The foot operated deck lift assist lever (standard on 72" units the Kohler 26 HP EFI units and optional on all other models) can be used to momentarily lift the deck to clear objects.
-Be sure that blades are disengaged. g) Adjust anti-scalp rollers for Normal Operating Conditions.
+Note: The foot operated deck lift assist lever can be used to momentarily lift the deck to clear objects.
+Be sure that blades are disengaged.

+g) Adjust anti-scalp rollers for Normal Operating Conditions.
 Stop engine and remove key.
 Place rollers in one of the positions shown in Fig. 10.
 Rollers will maintain 3/4 in.
 (19 mm) clearance to the ground to minimize gouging and roller wear or damage.
 For Maximum Flotation, place rollers one hole position lower.
 Rollers should maintain 1/4 in.
 (6.4 mm) minimum clearance to ground.
 Do Not adjust rollers to support the deck.
 Be sure bolt is tightened properly or loss of anti-scalp roller may result.

-- 5.2.2 Deck Leveling - a) Position mower on a flat surface. - b) Stop engine and remove key. - c) Check tire pressure of all four (4) tires.
-If needed, adjust to 13 psi (90 kPa). - d) Set anti-scalp rollers to top holes or remove them completely for this adjustment. - e) Raise the deck to the 5" height position (also transport position) and take all force off of the two large deck lift springs by loosening the nuts at the front of each spring.
-See Fig. 11. - f) For 52" and 60" units Lower the deck to the 1-1/2" height position.

-For 72" units - Lower the deck to the 1-1/2" height position.
-Force the left rear deck support arm downward about 1/4" to get the deck to rest at the 1-1/2" height position.
+5.2.2 Deck Leveling

+- a) Position mower on a flat surface. - b) Stop engine and remove key. - c) Check tire pressure of all four (4) tires.
+If needed, adjust to 13 psi (90 kPa). - d) Set anti-scalp rollers to top holes or remove them completely for this adjustment. - e) Raise the deck to the 5" (12.7 cm) height position (also transport position) and take all force off of the two large deck lift springs by loosening the nuts at the front of each spring.
+See Fig. 11. - f) Lower the deck to the 1-1/2" (3.81 cm) height position.
+Force the left rear deck support arm downward about 1/4" (6.4 mm) to get the deck to rest at the 1-1/2" (3.81 cm) height position.
 Place locking pliers between the rear swivel and spring stop to hold the deck in this position.
-See Fig. 11.

-- g) Place a 3/4" thick block of wood under each of the two (2) rear anti- scalp roller brackets and place one under one of the front center anti-scalp roller brackets. - h) Loosen the four (4) top chain bolts in slots.
+See Fig. 11. - g) Place a 3/4" (19 mm) thick block of wood under each of the two (2) rear anti- scalp roller brackets and place one under one of the front center anti-scalp roller brackets. - h) Loosen the four (4) top chain bolts in slots.
 Check the length of the rod swivel assemblies.
-The distance from the outside of the rear swivel to the outside of the front swivel should be approximately 20-1/4 inches (Kawasaki Liquid-cooled units (Serial Nos.
-259,999 & Lower) with a 52" deck should measure approximately 20 inches).
+The distance from the outside of the rear swivel to the outside of the front swivel should be approximately 20-1/4" (51.4 cm).
 Adjust the length by turning nuts on either side of the front swivels.